sionpixley/DLL-Useful/Files/README.md

 #### Reading a CSV file and mapping it to a custom class with custom mapping

-If you find that the default automatic mapping is just not cutting it, there is a way to define a custom mapping for your object:
+If you find that the default automatic mapping is just not cutting it, there is a way to define a custom mapping for your object.
+The Read method is overloaded to take in a Func parameter.
+This Func is where you'll do your custom mapping.

+This Func has one parameter, a string array representing a row in the CSV file.
+It must return your custom class.

 ```
 // Reading the CSV with your custom mapping
-IEnumerable<Student> students = Csv.ReadWithCustomMapping<Student>(
+IEnumerable<Student> students = Csv.Read(
 	"students.csv",
 	(string[] row) => {
 		return new Student() {